Matts966/alphasql/README.md

 Note that sometimes the output has cycle, and refactoring SQL files or manual editing of the dot file is needed ([issue](https://github.com/Matts966/alphasql/issues/2)).

 If there are cycles, warning is emitted.
 You can see the example in [./samples/sample-cycle](./samples/sample-cycle) .

+If you want to serially execute some statements, you can write SQL script that contains multiple statements.
+See [samples/sample1/create_interim1.sql](samples/sample1/create_interim1.sql) as an example.

 ### Sample DAG output